chadlagomarsino/IDAD-CLI-Tool/README.md

 Make sure that you use this in compliance with the relevant API's terms of service.

 ## Installation

-1. Install NodeJS and IDE of choice
+1. Install NodeJS and code editor of choice
 2. Download IDAD-CLI-Tool Folder and All Subfolder Directories
 3. Use the terminal to navigate to the IDAD-CLI-Tool folder and run the command `npm init` to initalize npm in project folder.
 This will install node depenency modules for the main app under the node modules directory.

-## Input/Output CSV Files

-1. This tool will batch geocode a CSV file line by line.
-When forward geocoding, the tool will search

 ## Commands

-Enter the following command from the project folder to run the geocoding utilities of the application
+Enter the following commands from the project folder to run the geocoding utilities of the application

+### Forward Geocoding
+`node app.js geo --inputcsv="yourCSVFileNameHere"`

+This will search IDAD-Toolkit/geodata/input for a csv file, read that file, and then write a new CSV file to IDAD-Toolkit/geodata/output

+### Reverse Geocoding
-`node app.js
+`node app.js rgeo --inputcsv="yourCSVFileNameHere"`

+This will search IDAD-Toolkit/geodata/output for a csv file, read that file, and then write a new CSV file to IDAD-Toolkit/geodata/input

 ## Connecting to PostgreSQL